-She’s also fascinated by the number of languages spoken, driving my point home that not only the Maasai populate my motherland.
+She’s also fascinated by the number of languages spoken in Kenya – driving my point home that not only the Maasai populate my motherland.
 At this point I mention that the Maasai are in Tanzania too.
 She asks “Where’s that?”
-I answer “Another Kiswahili speaking country bordering Kenya in the south” Their Kiswahili is concentrated and pure like Russian vodka, ours is diluted and garnished with local lingo and English, “don’t be surprised if there are a few Somali words or Arabic in the mix”, popularly known as Sheng, don’t even go there!!
+I answer “Another Kiswahili speaking country bordering Kenya in the south”.
+Their Kiswahili is concentrated and pure like Russian vodka, ours is diluted and garnished with local lingo and English, “don’t be surprised if there are a few Somali words or Arabic in the mix”, popularly known as Sheng, don’t even go there!!

 First, the language is Kiswahili, Swahili is the people and we are not all Swahili people.
-I am a blunt tool as far as Kiswahili is concerned, my Tanzanian friends can tell you, so I can only teach you what works, besides “why would you want to learn a few words in a language you won’t understand when spoken back to?
-If I teach you how to ask for water, how will you know if the answer you get has anything to do with water or the person will be plotting something ungodly.”
+I am a blunt tool as far as Kiswahili is concerned – my Tanzanian friends can tell you.
+Therefore, I can only teach you what works, besides why would you want to learn a few words in a language you won’t understand when spoken back to?
+If I teach you how to ask for water, how will you know if the answer you get has anything to do with water or the person will be plotting something ungodly.

-Point to note, millennials don’t have these problems, they have watched too much American TV soaps and dramas and listened to too much American rap music, they now speak with more prominent American tweng (another invention) than real Americans.
+Point to note, millennials don’t seem to have these problems.
+They have watched too much American TV soaps and dramas, listened to too much American rap music, and now speak with more prominent American tweng (another invention) than real Americans.